 You see, Gloomhaven is quite complex.
-It can best be described as a co-operative, euro-style, dungeon crawl, hand management, legacy campaign game.
+It can best be described as a cooperative, euro-style, dungeon crawl, hand management, legacy campaign game.
 Not sure what all of that means?
 No worries, let’s take a closer look.

 Gloomhaven is played co-operatively from 1-4 players.
 Each player will have a character unique to them.
 They may choose to play as the Human Rogue, or the Inox Brute, or maybe the Quatryl Tinkerer.
 There are six different classes to choose from at the start, with another 11 being locked away that you can unlock after reaching certain gameplay milestones.
-You will name your character and throughout the campaign they will level up and unlock new abilities and perks.
+You will name your character and, throughout the campaign, they will level up and unlock new abilities and perks.

 Each character will also be given a retirement card.
-From a story standpoint these are goals your character wishes to complete.
+From a story standpoint, these are goals your character wishes to complete.
 This is their reason for being in Gloomhaven.
 Once you have met the requirements on the card, your character retires and you stop playing as them.
-You unlock a new class and they choose a new character to play as.
+You unlock a new class and choose a new character to play as.
 It is very reminiscent of playing a tabletop RPG.

 Depending on the number of players, the difficulty level will also change in a very elegant way.
-When you set-up a dungeon to explore the book tells you to add monsters.
-Each monster is marked in different ways to show at which player count they are added and you can tweak the scenario level based on the player’s levels.
+When you set up a dungeon to explore, the book tells you to add monsters.
+Each monster is marked in different ways to show at which player count they are added, and you can tweak the scenario level based on the player’s levels.
 This ensures you have a nicely balanced dungeon to explore regardless of how many players there are.

 However, balanced doesn’t mean easy, and it certainly doesn’t mean balanced.
 You might run into a type of monster that has strengths that your characters can’t compete with.
 Maybe everyone is focused on using spells and this creature isn’t too bothered about spells.
 All of the characters make up the party, and the party needs to be balanced.
-You need someone that can tank some damage and output ever more.
+You need someone that can tank some damage and output even more.
 You need people that are strong in melee range or from far away.
 Putting all of your eggs in one basket is generally not a good thing in these situations.

 Typically, the top half is used for combat, while the bottom half is used for movement.
 That’s right, even moving is done through cards.
 The initiative number determines when in the round you will get to act.
 Each round you select two cards to play.
 You will activate the top half of one and the bottom half of the other.
 In initiative order, people and monsters take turns.
 Once you’ve taken your turn your cards are sent to a discard pile.